VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/exercises_labs.md

        --features simple
    ```
 2. Record:
-   - Best static template and its GMV (should be CM2 Boost with GMV ≈ 6.68)
+   - Best static template and its GMV (should be Premium with GMV ≈ 7.11)
-   - LinUCB GMV (target ≈ 4.64)
+   - LinUCB GMV (target ≈ 5.12)
-   - Thompson Sampling GMV (target ≈ 6.03)
+   - Thompson Sampling GMV (target ≈ 6.18)
 3. Compare LinUCB/TS to the best static template in terms of GMV and CM2.
 4. Inspect the per-segment table printed by the script and identify at least two segments where bandits hurt GMV relative to the static winner.